Tonic Drinks & Waters

 Why people make this drink

 Spring is the season when, according to Chinese medicine, the liver’s energy naturally rises.
 That can be a good thing — but for those who already run hot, it can tip into irritability, red eyes, headaches, or restless nights.
 Celery has been used in both Eastern and Western traditions as a cooling, calming vegetable.
 What many people do not realise is that the leaves — often discarded — contain far more vitamin C and beta-carotene than the stems, and are particularly associated with blood-pressure support in traditional practice.
-Paired with pitted red dates, which nourish the spleen and calm the spirit, this simple drink is one Bro Niu reaches for whenever spring brings that familiar irritable, head-heavy feeling.
+Paired with pitted red dates, which nourish the spleen and calm the spirit, this simple drink is one Nourilo reaches for whenever spring brings that familiar irritable, head-heavy feeling.

 Method